chrislupp/Philote-Python/doc/installation.md

 ## Compiling Definitions and Installation

-The Philote MDO Python library requires a two step installation process.
-First, make sure that `grpcio-tools` and `protoletariat` are installed.
-If not, they can be installed using pip.
-Note, that the first step of the installation process will not complete without these tools.
-Unlike the other dependencies, pip will not automatically install them during the package build.
-The first step is to compile the protobuf/gRPC files into python files.
-This is done by running (from the repository directory):
+Older versions of this library featured a two-step build process.
+This has since been simplified.
+To install the package run pip:

+    pip install -e .

+If you want to install the package without editable mode, you will need to run the two-step process previously described.
+First, run:

-    python setup.py compile_proto
+    python utils/compile_proto.py

-Once this step completes successfully, the package can be installed using pip:
+followed by:

     pip install .

-or

-    pip install -e .

-for a development install.